 The pebble beach, a perfect picnic spot.
 The pier an ideal diving board.

-There’s a restaurant and campsite nearby if you don’t want to find your own private spot for the night.
+There’s a restaurant and campsite nearby if you don’t want to find a private spot for the night.

 The kayak hire shack looked promising but despite the number of potential customers lying on the beach and swimming in the lake, including us, it remained closed all afternoon.